Tuesday’s 9-11pm

 Rob also currently serves on the THA committee in a variety of capacities.

-A selection of Rob’s past archived interviews from Musical Theatre Melodies can also be found on the Theatre Heritage Australia website
+A selection of Rob’s past archived inter12 views from Musical Theatre Melodies can also be found on the Theatre Heritage Australia website

 Available podcasts include: